msu/csci-432-fall2021/README.md

 By participating in this class, you agree to abide by the Student Code of Conduct.
 This includes the following academic expectations:

-- be prompt and regular in attending classes;
+- Be prompt and regular in attending classes;
-- be well-prepared for classes;
+- Be well-prepared for classes;
-- submit required assignments in a timely manner;
+- Submit required assignments in a timely manner;
-- take exams when scheduled, unless rescheduled under 310.01;
+- Take exams when scheduled, unless rescheduled under 310.01;
-- act in a respectful manner toward other students and the instructor and in a way that does not detract from the learning experience; and
+- Act in a respectful manner toward other students and the instructor and in a way that does not detract from the learning experience; and
-- make and keep appointments when necessary to meet with the instructor.
+- Make and keep appointments when necessary to meet with the instructor.

 ### MSU Drug and Alcohol Policies